CloudNativeDisciples/ca-assessment/README.md

 By default the application will listen on `http://localhost:8090`.
 The application data will be written to `/tmp` by default.

+Otherwise, you can run the `Dockerfile` provided using

 ### Tests

 Once the repository is cloned `cd` into the repository root folder and run `dotnet test`.